 The Role of Recruitment Agencies

 One of the biggest reasons why people fall victim to job scamming is that they don’t understand the role of the recruitment agency.
 The agency serves as the medium, the link between employees and employers.
-The agency does not employ, and it merely works for employers who pay them money to find the, workers.
+The agency does not employ, and it merely works for employers who pay them money to find them, workers.
 The employer is the one who pays for candidates.
 Always and everywhere.
-There is no other way around.
+There is no other way around it.

 How to Avoid Scams

 Those who fall victim to job scams have only themselves to blame, and no one else.
 Scammers make their living of gullible people and those lazy enough not to check things out.
-The most important thing is no to put out there by placing an advertisement “looking for a job.”
-That makes you the prey for scammers.
-How to avoid them?
+The most important thing is not to put out there by placing an advertisement “looking for a job.”
+That makes you the prey of scammers.
+How do avoid them?
 Do a little research.

 - Search for company information on Google, the name of the managers, directors, and so on.